You are here:

 How to use it

-Add the interventions you have in place, and the impact you expect them to have on pupils' attainment and wellbeing.
-You should make sure the interventions link to your action plan and help you achieve your pupil premium objectives.
+Make sure the interventions link to your action plan and help you achieve your pupil premium objectives.

 It should be a working document that's easy for you to update and easy for the school community to understand.